 Does Hades still exist today?
-I believe that it does.
+The Scriptures teach that it does.
 When the risen Christ revealed Himself to the Apostle John on the island of Patmos (Rev. 1:18), Hades still existed.
 In a figurative, yet terribly literal manner, during the yet future Tribulation and the breaking of the Fourth Seal, Death and Hades will roam the earth, putting to death a staggering fourth of the earth's population (Rev. 6:7-8)!
 At the Great White Throne Judgment, Death and Hades will finally give up their contents so that the wicked dead of all ages stand before Christ as part of the terrible, implied Second Resurrection (Rev. 20:6, 13).
-Since they were not part of the First Resurrection, they will, it appears, inevitably cast into the Lake of Fire, also known as the Second Death (Rev. 20:15).
+Since they were not part of the First Resurrection, they will, it appears, inevitably be cast into the Lake of Fire, also known as the Second Death (Rev. 20:15).
 At that time both Death and Hades will also be thrown forever into the Lake of Fire (Rev. 20:14).
 My conclusion, then, is this.
-People who die today who are not believers in Christ or sent to Hades.
-At the end of time they will be resurrected to stand before Christ at the Great White Throne Judgment, where they will be evaluated as to the severity of their judgment.
+People who die today who are not believers in Christ are sent to Hades.
+At the end of time they will be resurrected to stand before Christ at the Great White Throne Judgment, where they will be evaluated as to the severity of their eternal punishment.
 Tragically, they will all be cast into the Lake of Fire.

 Hamartiology.
 The Biblical study of sin.
 The Greek word for sin is hamartia.
 Hamartiology focuses on the origin of sin in Genesis 3:1-24, the effect of sin upon the image of God in which man was created, the types of sin of which man is guilty, including imputed sin, inherited sin, and personal sin; and the results of sin, including physical death, spiritual death, and second death.